 If I click on the 58, you can see he’s following all these people that were suggested to him.

-When you follow somebody, it suggests other people that are like the person who nominated you that are like that person you’re clicking on.
+When you follow somebody, it suggests other people that are like the person who nominated you that is like that person you’re clicking on.

 So a lot of these are people that I already follow, who follow me.
-That means I’m getting into that suggested users list for these new users.
+That means I’m getting into that suggested user list for these new users.

 You’ll see a ton of overlap.
 For example, there’s Gary Henderson who’s a 35,000 here.

-If you look at his brand new followers, you’ll see the same kind of thing.
-Like this person, who has 5 followers and 223 following.
+If you look at his brand-new followers, you’ll see the same kind of thing.
+Like this person, who has 5 followers and 223 followings.

 You’ll see that a lot of their following are the same.
 You see names like JT Foxx, Michael Lane, and Grant Cardone.